eranzaksh/CI_pipeline/README.md

-# app_for_argocd
-web app to be deployed for devops
+# CI pipeline for a python web app